akka/akka/akka-docs/src/main/paradox/scala/stream/stream-io.md

 # Working with streaming IO

 Akka Streams provides a way of handling File IO and TCP connections with Streams.
-While the general approach is very similar to the @ref[Actor based TCP handling](../io-tcp.md) using Akka IO, by using Akka Streams you are freed of having to manually react to back-pressure signals, as the library does it transparently for you.
+While the general approach is very similar to the @ref:[Actor based TCP handling](../io-tcp.md) using Akka IO, by using Akka Streams you are freed of having to manually react to back-pressure signals, as the library does it transparently for you.